Canterbury, and Nelson-Marlborough and West Coast Regiment: Volunteer Corps of Canterbury Rifles

 On 28 June 1859, the Governor-in-Council, defined the military district of Christchurch and designated the force within the district to be a single battalion.
 Captain Henry Arthur Scott was appointed Captain of the Volunteer Corps of the Canterbury Rifles.
 As the units founding Officer-Commanding, he was given the responsibility of heading the volunteer movement within Canterbury.
 He lived in Glenmore and ran the Glenthorne Run.
 On 5 August 1859 Captain Scott convened a meeting in the Golden Fleece Hotel.
 It would not be until April 1860 when 155 'would be' volunteers demanded another meeting, the next meeting was held in the Market Hotel on 19 April.

 In 1872, he returned to his native Wales.

 On 8 April 1865 the Christchurch City Guards were formed.
 Then in 1911 it became the 1st Canterbury Regiment, thus providing an unbroken link.

-No 1 Battalion Canterbury Rifle Volunteers was formed on the 28th of March 1866.
+No 1 Battalion Canterbury Rifle Volunteers was formed on 28 March 1866.
 The badge was the Provisional Arms of Canterbury over the motto "Pro Aris et Focis".

 The first Battalion HQ was made up of the following: